fygar256/general-assembler-axx/README.md

 -Error check

-Error check is weak.
+Error check is lax.

-### Comment
+### Comments

--Please forgive the variation in notation.
+-Please excuse the inconsistencies in notation.

 -I think it will work with a scalar processor.
-I don't think there are any processors that directly store matrices and vectors in registers.
+I don't think there are any processors that store matrices and vectors directly in registers.

 ### Future issues

--Make it possible to write spaces in operands.

 -The order of evaluation of pattern files is difficult, so I will do something about it.

+-As it stands now, I can only assemble a single file, so I will make it possible for the linker to handle it.

 ### Acknowledgements

-I would like to express my gratitude to my mentor, Junichi Hamada, and Tokyo Denshi Sekkei, who gave me the problems and hints, to the University of Electro-Communications, who cooperated with me, and to some other unforgettable guys.
+I would like to express my gratitude to my mentor, Junichi Hamada, and Tokyo Electronics Design for giving me problems and hints, the University of Electro-Communications for their cooperation, and to some other unforgettable guys.
 Thank you very much.